High-value, high-risk and vital public records

 - across a variety of secure secondary locations.

-Storage needs to be suitable for the record format and identified risks.
+Storage needs to be suitable for the public record format and identified risks.

 Backups or duplicates should be stored offsite to ensure they will not be affected by the same disaster, but are still accessible.